robcarver17/skipperman/docs/volunteer_rota_help.md

 ![volunteer_global_fill_pre_no_first_role.png](/static/volunteer_global_fill_pre_no_first_role.png)

-After pressing 'Copy from earliest allocated role to fill...'
+After pressing 'Click to copy earliest role...'
 Beth would be a lake crew on Saturday - the earliest available role allocated (on Sunday).

 ### Global copy, fill and overwrite

-If instead we start with the rota in the previous section, and this time press 'Copy from earliest allocated role to fill empty and overwrite existing roles', we get this:
+If instead we start with the rota in the previous section, and this time press 'Click to copy ... and also overwrite existing allocations', we get this:

 ![volunteer_After_global_overwrite.png](/static/volunteer_After_global_overwrite.png)